3xp10it/xwifi/readme.md

 ### Disclaimer

 ```
-[!] legal disclaimer: Usage of xwifi.py for attacking targets without prior mutual consent is illegal.It is the
+[!] legal disclaimer: Usage of xwifi.py for attacking targets without prior mutual consent is illegal.
-end user's responsibility to obey all applicable local, state and federal laws.Developers assume no liability
+It is the end user's responsibility to obey all applicable local, state and federal laws.Developers
-and are not responsible for any misuse or damage caused by this program.
+assume no liability and are not responsible for any misuse or damage caused by this program.
 ```

 ### Requirement